 The Bonsai Tax expense tracker app lets you import, scan, sort, track, and store your business spending materials -- including travel expenses -- in a cloud-based online account you can access from anywhere.
 It tracks your income and expenses, issuing expense reports and income tax return estimates in real-time so that nothing ever "piles up" to the point where you just want to walk off into the sunset, away from it all...

 Let's take a closer look at why the Bonsai travel expense tracker software/app is so popular among freelancers.

-In general, tracking all the financial records is necessary for any self-employed worker -- and this applies as much to solo freelancers as it does to giant corporations.
+In general, tracking all the financial records and keeping records for three years is necessary for any self-employed worker.
+This applies as much to solo freelancers as it does to giant corporations.
 Knowing how much money you have coming in and how much going out has an effect on every aspect of your company: from figuring out your "return on investment", to knowing how much you'll owe in taxes at the end of the year, to being able to write off some of these costs as deductions, saving yourself money.